Some potential exam questions for the Soc 149/249 Final Exam. Updated March 12, 2020. Every question that can be on the exam is on this list.

-Note: the final exam will require you to write 3 essay questions and a number of identifications from the following list.
+Note: the final exam will require you to write several essay questions and a number of identifications from the following list.
 The final exam will be a closed book exam.

 1) What are the effects of segregation (economic, social, psychological, and political) on the people living in the urban ghetto?
 Use examples from at least 3 books we have read

 3) In William Julius Wilson’s Declining Significance of Race, he argued that racial discrimination had become less important in the U.S. after Civil Rights.
 Is race truly less important now than it was 50 years ago?
-Cite the arguments of Massey and Denton, and Oliver and Shapiro, and one other source.
+Cite the arguments of Massey and Denton, and Oliver and Shapiro, and Michelle Alexander.

 4) Explain in detail any one part of the story of the Rivers family, from There Are No Children Here, and describe how that story supports or contradicts a theory that we have studied in this class.
 Cite at least 2 other sources that we have read besides There Are No Children Here.

 5) What is the history and significance of the Fair